Diet of Regensburg (1630)

 The Diet of Regensburg was a meeting of the Prince-Electors of the Holy Roman Empire (or Kurfürstentag) which occurred at Regensburg from July to November 1630.
 It resulted in a major loss of power for the Holy Roman Emperor Ferdinand II.

 Context

 The Thirty Years' War had prevented any Imperial Diet (German Reichstag) from being summoned for thirty years: the last one before the war had been that of 1613.
 In 1623, the Emperor had summoned and dominated a Diet of the Princes at Regensburg.
 The rest of the states' corporate representation had been done on occasional days at the Imperial Circle and at the Electors' Diets of 1619, 1627, and 1630.

-The Diet of 1630 was preceded by Ferdinand's Edict of Restitution and the Peace of Lübeck after Wallenstein's defeat of Denmark.
+The Diet of 1630 was preceded by Ferdinand's Edict of Restitution and the Peace of Lübeck after General Wallenstein's defeat of Denmark.
 These both put the Emperor in a favourable position to succeed in achieving his goals.